gacetta/notes/csPrep.md

 ### Object Oriented Programming - keeping data and functionality closely together

 ### Functional Programming
-**Pure Function** no side effects - never reaches outside of it's execution context to affect something else **Side effects**
+**Side effects** are when an operation, function or expression modies some state variable value outside its local environment **Pure Function** no side effects - never reaches outside of its execution context to affect something else

-intro to JS workshop - for loop diagramming

-copied by value vs copied by reference
+**copied by value vs copied by reference**

-The 'backpack'
-Closed over variable environment persistent lexical scope referenced data (PLSRD) 'backpack'
-'closure'
+`copied by value` - primitive datatypes.  the variable stores in memory the actual value specified `copied by reference` - for non-primitive datatypes.
+The variable stores in memory a reference pointer to the location where the values are stored.

+**Errors**
 `if (typeof num !== 'number') throw new TypeError('datatype needs to be a number');`

-**NOTE::** `typeof (myArray)` will return a value of 'object'
-so to double check if a datatype is an array, use `Array.isArray(myArray)` instead

 ### Recusrion
 **Base Case** is required.
-It returns a value without making any more recursive calls

-each recursive calls must bring the program closer to reaching the base case.
+It returns a value without making any more recursive calls each recursive calls must bring the program closer to reaching the base case.

-WHEN?
+WHEN To Recurse?
 sorting
 - mergesort, quicksort